jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="fix-punctuation" %}

+## <a name="redact"></a>redact()

+The `redact()` function is used when preparing redacted and unredacted versions of a document.
+For example, instead of referring to `client.ssn` in a document, you can refer to `redact(client.ssn)`.
+Then, in the final document, a redaction mark will be included instead of the client's Social Security number.
+However, if the document is assembled with [`redact: False`], the Social Security number will be included.

+Here is an example of `redact()` being used when generating a PDF and RTF file from [Markdown]:

+{% include side-by-side.html demo="redact" %}

+Here is the same example, but with a [`docx template file`] named
+[redact_demo.docx]:

+{% include demo-side-by-side.html demo="redact-docx" %}

+Here is the same example, but with a [`pdf template file`] named
+[redact_demo.pdf]:

+{% include demo-side-by-side.html demo="redact-pdf" %}

+The `redact()` function is intended to be called the markup of documents, as demonstrated in the various examples above.
+It is only in this context that the `redact()` function knows whether you have set `redact: False` or not.
+The `redact()` function can be from other contexts, but the result may not be what you want; for example, you may see redactions even though you set `redact: False`.
+If you define a variable `ssn_text = redact(user.ssn)`, and the `ssn_text` variable is already defined by the time **docassemble** gets around to assembling a document with the `redact` option set to `False`, then your "unredacted" document will contain a redacted Social Security number.

 # <a name="actions"></a>Functions for interacting with the interview using URLs

 ## <a name="url_action"></a><a name="process_action"></a>url_action() and process_action()